JamesDunne/rest0-api/README.md

 Each key in the `parameters` section is the parameter name to be used in the request query-string.
 The parameter descriptor describes what that parameter's name is in the SQL query and what its type is.

 Notice that we're missing a definition for the `StudentID` parameter type here.
+Let's take care of that by introducing a new section, `parameterTypes`.

 Parameter types are described by `parameterTypes` sections.
 These sections may appear at the global level, the service level, or the method level.